geekscape/aiko_engine_mp/ReadMe.md

 1. Setup the correct tooling on your workstation
 2. Download and install MicroPython onto your ESP32 development board
-3. Install the Aiko software onto your ESP32 development board
+3. Install the Aiko software onto your ESP32 development board.

 **Notes**:

 * If you are using Linux or macOS then you will be using a Posix shell (e.g. [Bash](https://www.gnu.org/software/bash/) or [zsh](http://zsh.sourceforge.net/))
-* If you are on Windows then we assume you are using [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview)
+* If you are on Windows then we assume you are using [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview) on Windows 10.

 ### 1. Setup